 - Comments about the lousy job of refereeing

 - The over-under on the total number of penalty yards of both teams combined by half-time

-- An analysis of the relative hotness of the woman in the Miller Lite commercial versus the woman in the Diet Pepsi commercial versus the Go Daddy girl
+- An analysis of the relative hotness of the woman in the Diet Pepsi commercial versus the Go Daddy commercial

 - Inquiries regarding when the pizza will be ready

 - Comments about the beer, as in “Where is the beer?” or “Where’d you get this beer?”
 Or “I gave your parrot some beer.
 Check it out.
 I think he’s wasted.”

 - Any story that begins with the phrase “I was so drunk I tried to….”

 - If time permits, comments about the actual game being played